-Family History and Genetic Factors - According to Cancer Research UK it is estimated that genetic abnormalities may be inherited or occur as a natural mutation and explain around 5-9% of prostate cancers.
+According to Cancer Research UK it is estimated that genetic abnormalities account for around

+5-9% of prostate cancers.
 The risk is 2.1 to 2.4 times higher in men whose father has/had the disease; 2.9 to 3.3 times higher in men whose brother has/had the disease; 1.9 times higher in men with a second-degree relative (grandfather or uncle, nephew, or half-sibling) who has/had the disease.
-Family genetic risk is higher in men with more than one affected first-degree relative or with an affected relative diagnosed aged younger than 60.
+Prostate cancer risk is 19 to 24% higher in men whose mother has/had breast cancer.